JuhoTurunen/irritating_platformer/README.md

 Some functionalities, like progress saving, only work if the project runs on a server.

 The project has a custom game engine.
-You can create new levels by adding an HTML page in levels/ and changing the matrix argument of setBoard().
+You can create new levels by duplicating an HTML page in levels/ and changing the matrix argument of setBoard().